ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 |instance_id|string| {{introspection}} of {{&SELF}}|
 {: title="Initial contents of the GNAP Token Introspection Response Registry." }

-## GNAP Resource Set Registration Request Parameters Registry {#IANA-resource-registration-request}
+## GNAP Resource Set Registration Request Parameters {#IANA-resource-registration-request}

 This document defines a means to register a resource set for a GNAP AS, for which IANA is asked to create and maintain a new registry titled "GNAP Resource Set Registration Request Parameters".
 Initial values for this registry are given in {{IANA-resource-registration-request-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.

 The Designated Expert (DE) is expected to ensure that:

 - all registrations follow the template presented in {{IANA-resource-registration-request-template}}.
-- the parameter's definition is sufficiently orthogonal to other claims defined in the registry so as avoid overlapping functionality.
+- the parameter's definition is sufficiently orthogonal to other parameters defined in the registry so as avoid overlapping functionality.
-- the parameter's definition specifies the syntax and semantics of the claim in sufficient detail to allow for the AS and RS to be able to communicate the resource set.
+- the parameter's definition specifies the syntax and semantics of the parameter in sufficient detail to allow for the AS and RS to be able to communicate the resource set.

 ### Registry Template {#IANA-resource-registration-request-template}